RebelToolbox/RebelDocumentation/tutorials/platform/ios/ios_plugin.rst

 An iOS plugin requires a ``.gdip`` configuration file, a binary file which can be either ``.a`` static library or ``.xcframework`` containing ``.a`` static libraries, and possibly other dependencies.
 To use it, you need to:

-1. Copy the plugin's files to your Godot project's ``res://ios/plugins`` directory.
+1. Copy the plugin's files to your Rebel project's ``res://ios/plugins`` directory.
 You can also group files in a sub-directory, like ``res://ios/plugins/my_plugin``.

-2. The Godot editor automatically detects and imports ``.gdip`` files inside ``res://ios/plugins`` and its subdirectories.
+2. The Rebel Editor automatically detects and imports ``.gdip`` files inside ``res://ios/plugins`` and its subdirectories.

 3. You can find and activate detected plugins by going to Project -> Export... -> iOS and in the Options tab, scrolling to the Plugins section.